chipa014/Grid/README.md

 ## nexter

-A realtor agency landing page.
+A landing page for a realtor agency.
 This project was built as a part of Jonas Schmedtmann's "Advanced CSS and Sass" course.
 See the final result: https://chipa014-nexter.netlify.app/

 ### Notes